thecrazyphysicist369/strategic-Covid19-testing/README.md

 #### Random Testing

-In random testing every individual to be tested is picked at random from the total population.
+In **Random Testing** every individual to be tested is picked at random from the total population.
 If the tested subject is _Exposed_ or _Infected_ then he/she would result positive and will be quarantined (all connections cut-off) for the next 15 days.
 If the testes subject is found to be negative, then nothing is done.
 ```
 for individual in population:
     result = individual.test()